 Creating an All-Natural Tool Takes Talent

-Now that you know what it takes, you’ll have a better understanding and appreciation for the craft of making your own weapons in the wilderness.
+Now that you know what it takes, you’ll have a better understanding and appreciation for the craft of making a survival bow in the wilderness from scratch.